Zero-Flow Encoders: Zero-flow Criterion and Conditional Independence

-Crucially, Theorem \ref{eq.thm.zero.cond.flow} implies that $\bv_{t = 0.5}(\cdot\ ; f(Y), Y) = \bzero$ is synonymous with the equality \eqref{eq.suff2} and thus the conditional independence \eqref{eq.suff} that defines the sufficiency of $f$ for predicting $X$.
+Crucially, Theorem \ref{eq.thm.zero.cond.flow} implies that $\bv_{t = 0.5}(\cdot\ ; f(Y), Y) = \bzero$ is synonymous with the equality \eqref{eq.suff2} which defines the sufficiency of $f$ for predicting $X$.
 Therefore, it establishes the velocity field $\bv_{t = 0.5}$ as a rigorous mathematical tool for testing the sufficiency of $f$.
 We show a visualization in Figure \ref{fig:zeroflow.cond}.

-\textbf{The idea behind \emph{the zero-flow encoder} } is to learn a sufficient representation $f(Y)$ by minimizing the velocity field $\bv_{t = 0.5}$ while restricting $f$ in some family (such as functions with sparse outputs).
+\textbf{The idea behind \emph{the zero-flow encoder} } is to learn a sufficient representation $f(Y)$ by minimizing the norm of velocity field $\bv_{t = 0.5}$ while restricting $f$ in some family (such as functions with sparse outputs).

 In the following section, we turn this intuition into a concrete, tractable loss for enforcing the equality in \eqref{eq.suff2}.